MatN23/ats-v2/README.md

   verified directly: `torch.utils.checkpoint.checkpoint()` fires exactly on layers where `layer_idx % n == 0` during training, and not at all when disabled or when `use_cache=True` (incremental decoding).
-- This repository was written and reviewed by eye in a sandboxed environment without network access, so most of it **has not been executed here** — no `pytest`, no real training run, no `pip install -e .` (the sandbox can't reach PyPI).
-A few package-free pieces *were* actually run and verified — see the status note at the top of this file for exactly which ones.
-Run the full verification commands below yourself before relying on this.
+- The bullets above describing specific things as "verified" (8-bit Adam plumbing, selective checkpointing, the Mamba chunked-scan math, `preprocess.py` streaming) were checked by code review and/or standalone logic tests in a sandbox without a GPU, `deepspeed`, or PyPI access — not by running `ats-train` itself.
+That's a narrower claim than an end-to-end training run and is called out per-bullet above rather than implied by a blanket statement.
+See [Status](#status) at the top of this file for which architectures have actually completed real training runs, and which (MoE, MoD, Mamba, and the Triton kernels) have not yet.